Is there a way to turn a regular ice cream vegan?

 Page copy protected against web site content infringement by Copyscape

-This is difficult since the properties of cream and egg yolks are hard to replicate by simply using another liquid, and also depending on what the kind of ice cream was for the original recipe.
+This is difficult since the properties of cream and egg yolks are hard to replicate by simply using another liquid, and also depending on what kind of ice cream was made for the original recipe.
+Milk and cream are easier to substitute; as for traditional custard recipes using eggs and yolks, experiment with different organic thickeners for richness.
 As for a recipe for a vegan ice cream, below is one from the book "The Complete Vegetarian Cuisine," by Rose Elliot.
 It contains soy milk.
 The book lists a recipe for Chocolate Ice Cream and the author's change for the Vegan variation.
 Below are some suggestions the author has for turning it vegan.
 Her suggestions for the recipe she revised:

 1. Using soy milk in the place of whole milk.